-Conduit installations on Customer's premises for Toronto Hydro incoming cables shall conform to Toronto Hydro's standard practices [Refer to the Toronto Hydro Conditions of Service Requirements for the Design and Construction of Customer-Owned Structures].
+Cable trays shall not be used for Toronto Hydro cables between the duct face and entry to the Customer owned switchgear.
+Conduit Installations on Customer's premises for Toronto Hydro incoming cables shall conform to OESC and Toronto Hydro's standard practices [Refer to the Toronto Hydro Conditions of Service Requirements for the Design and Construction of Customer-Owned Structures].

-- (b) The maximum length of the cable from the duct face to the Customer owned switchgear shall not exceed 7.5 m.
-The installation shall meet the requirement of Ontario Electrical Safety Code rule 36-100. - (c) To prevent access by unauthorized persons, all Toronto Hydro medium voltage cables in the Customer vault shall be guarded by barriers or enclosed in ventilated type cable trays with covers.
-All cable trays and covers shall be fabricated from non-magnetic material.
+(b) The maximum length of the cable from the duct face to the Customer owned switchgear shall not exceed 7.5 m.
+The installation shall meet the requirement of Ontario Electrical Safety Code.

+(c) To prevent access by unauthorized persons, all Toronto Hydro high voltage cables in the Customer vault shall be guarded by barriers.
+Provided barriers such as enclosures around cables or a removable duct banks hatches shall have provisions for Toronto Hydro padlocks.
 The Customer is responsible for providing all material associated with the cable routing and support between the duct and a power cable termination point.